911 & Dispatching Services

-The Communications Division has a Communications Director and 9 Full-Time operators that are certified by the Iowa Department of Public Safety, Iowa Law Enforcement Academy, and are certified Emergency Medical Dispatchers through the National Academy of Emergency Medical Dispatch.
+The Communications Division has a Communications Director and 9 Full-Time and 2 Part-Time operators that are certified by the Iowa Department of Public Safety, Iowa Law Enforcement Academy, and are certified Emergency Medical Dispatchers through the National Academy of Emergency Medical Dispatch.
 Each operator is required to take a specific amount of training each year to keep these certifications up to date.

 Jasper County 911 Calls